SharkyJunior/SharkyJunior/README.md

 - I worked with Python.
 - I study C# at school.
 - Currently I attend Yandex intensive and study Django development there.
-- Trying to find a work for probation.
+- Trying to find a work for internship.

 ###### My projects:
 - 🐸 Froggy.
 A multi-functional discord bot which is currently WIP and being rewritten on a different library.